 Fresh compact design, same big insights: Business Day unveils bold new look

-Your trusted business newspaper has been made easier to read on the go — without compromising the depth of our agenda-setting coverage
+The trusted business newspaper has been made easier to read on the go — without compromising the depth of its agenda-setting coverage

+Business Day — the sister publication to Financial Mail and BusinessLIVE — is unveiling its bold new look on April 14.

+Here, Business Day acting editor Tiisetso Motsoeneng explains what readers of this forward-thinking newspaper can expect from its dynamic redesign:

 Dear loyal readers,